 Extended Health Benefits for Specified Disease Conditions

 Through this program, you receive coverage for eligible prescription drugs, medical supplies and equipment.
-You may also receive benefits related to medical travel such as meals, accommodation and ambulance services.
+You may also receive benefits related to medical travel such as meals and accommodation.

 In order to qualify for this program, you must be: